population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 member of the household over the age of 15 could respond to the survey.

 A concern with phone surveys is that households with access to phones are fundamentally different from households without access to phones.
 It is, for example, possible that phone surveys have a higher likelihood of reaching wealthier households, who typically have better access to phones, than poorer households.
 This would bias our results.
 To avoid any biases to the extent possible, we use the UHFS-provided survey weights to ensure that the data is nationally representative [@Uganda-Bureau-of-Statistics2022].

 Over the seven rounds, the cumulative attrition rate was 15.7 percent, with 1,875 households from the baseline interviewed in round 7 (October 2021).
 However, replacement households were added to the sample following the first round.
 This brings our total sample size to 2,302 households.
 The number of original households that remained in each round and the cumulative number of new households in the follow-up rounds are presented in Appendix Table A1.

+# Lockdown Context and Enforcement

+[Still needs a discussion of drought]

+On March 18, 2020, the Ugandan government began imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events [@Uganda-Bureau-of-Statistics2022].
+A total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May [@Alfonsi2021; @Margini2020].

+Lockdowns were eased at the beginning of June 2020 with the resumption of public transportation and the opening of businesses [@Guloba2021; @Monitor2020; @Schwartz2021; @Wagner2022].
+Most small and medium businesses were back open by July-August 2020 [@Alfonsi2021].
+International travel restrictions remained until the end of September, when land borders reopened, and international flights resumed [@Guloba2021].

+In response to the increasing number of Covid-19 infections in 2021, the government of Uganda imposed a second severe lockdown from June 2021 [@Atamanov2022; @Athumani2021].
+This second lockdown was partly eased by the end of July 2021 [@Biryabarema2021].

+To show the strictness of the lockdowns imposed, we employ a modified version of the lockdown stringency index developed at the Blavatnik School of Government, University of Oxford (Hale et al., 2021).
+The original index is a daily composite measure of how strict the lockdowns were based on nine indicators, including school closures, workplace closures, and travel bans, rescaled to a value from 0 to 100, where 100 is the strictest response.
+As some of the restrictions in the original index, such as school closure and international entry restrictions, are likely to have minimal immediate impacts on food insecurity, we recalculate the index using workplace closings, limits on public transport, stay-at-home requirements, and any restrictions on internal movement.

+The stringency index cannot capture the extent to which the lockdown policies were enforced or adhered to, and we, therefore, also use Google Mobility data on the percentage change in the number of visitors to retail and recreation locations relative to the pre-Covid behavior [@Google2022].
+We use this measure because it captures the closures of shops and has better regional coverage than most other mobility measures.[^other_mobility] Each day of the week is scaled relative to a "baseline day," which is the median value from the five weeks, January 3 -- February 6, 2020.

+[^other_mobility]: Mobility information for two other types of locations,
+    the percentage change in the number of visitors to workplaces and the percentage change in the time spent at residential locations are shown in Appendix Figures @fig:mobility_national_workplaces and
+    @fig:mobility_national_residential.
+    The visits to workplaces measure also has good regional coverage but it is unclear how relevant this is given that the majority of people in Uganda work in agriculture.

+![Revised Stringency Index, Visits to Retail and Recreation Locations, Daily New Covid Cases per 100,000 persons and New Deaths per 100,000, and Data Collection Window for Each UHFS Survey Round](../figures/combined.pdf){#fig:combined}

+[@fig:combined] shows the daily stringency index, the daily Google Mobility measure, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
+The number of Covid cases and deaths comes from "Our World in Data."[^4]

+The strictest restrictions are just before round 1, where there is an almost complete lockdown.
+According to the stringency measure, the second lockdown was nearly as strict as the first.
+Furthermore, the four months after each lockdown show similar stringency levels, with stringency only dropping in September 2020.

+That the most severe lockdown policies were enforced is evident from the substantial decreases in visits to retail from April through June 2020 and June through August 2021, with close to 75% and 50% decreases, respectively.
+Despite the remaining restrictions during the second and third rounds, the number of visits to retail locations slowly improved, stabilizing at around 25% below "normal" during the 4th through 6th survey rounds.
+Only around May/June 2021 had retail visits returned to almost the baseline level.

+Outside of the severe lockdown periods, the time spent at home remained relatively stable with three notable exceptions.
+The two most innocuous are the closures around the Christmas and New Year's celebrations.
+The third is the 2021 general election, which took place on 14 January.
+All shops were closed on the day of the election, and nobody appeared to have gone to any retail location immediately following the election.
+Although the election was preceded by widespread violence and internet shutdowns immediately around the time of the election, the reduction in visits to retail and recreation locations appeared to have been relatively short-lived.

+The number of confirmed infections and deaths from Covid remained low in Uganda until halfway through 2021.
+For context, even with the spike in cases in 2021, Uganda's cumulative number of cases per 100,000 at the end of 2021 was only 306.9 compared with 16,294.5 in the US.
+Furthermore, as in many other developing countries, the number of Covid deaths was low.
+Even with the increase in cases and deaths by the end of 2021, Uganda had only 7.2 deaths per 100,000 persons, while, for comparison, the US had 245.1 deaths per 100,000 persons.

-## Empirical Specification
+# Empirical Specification

+To establish the effects of Covid-19 lockdowns, we use household fixed-effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.

 Our main specification regresses outcomes, $Y$, discussed below, on a set of variables using a linear fixed-effects model:[^3]

 $$
-Y_{i,t} = \beta_0 + \beta_1 L_1 + \beta_2 L_2 + \beta_3 L_7 + \beta_4 Cases_{i,t}
+Y_{i,t} =  \sum_{t=1}^7 \beta_t 1[Round = t]  + \gamma Cases_{i,t}
 + \omega_i + \epsilon_{i,t},
 $$

 where $i$ denote household and $t$ survey rounds.

-We use three indicator variables, $L_1$, $L_2$, and $L_7$, to represent lockdown-related periods, with 1 for a lockdown-related period and 0 otherwise.
+We use survey indicator variables to capture the variation over time.
-$L_1$ represents the first survey round in June 2020, which was towards the end of the first lockdown, and thus captures the immediate/short-run effect of that lockdown.
+The first survey round took place between 9 and 27 days after the end of the first severe lockdown and, therefore, can be thought of as capturing the short-run effect of the first lockdown.
-$L_2$ represents the second survey round in
-August 2020 and captures the medium-run impact of the first lockdown.
-$L_7$ represents the seventh round in October 2021, which was two to three months after the lifting of the second lockdown end-July 2021.
-Thus, $L_7$ captures the medium-term impact of the second lockdown.
-In our estimations, we compare the periods during or soon-after lockdowns to the other periods with no lockdowns in rounds 3, 4, 5, and 6.
+The second survey took place 63 to 86 days after the first lockdown ended and the seventh survey took place 74 to 105 days (with the majority before within 87 days) after the second lockdown ended.
+These we refer to as medium-term.
+The third, fourth, fifth, and sixth survey rounds took place 112--130, 155--176, 253--272, and 281--322 days after the first severe lockdown.

+We use the fourth survey round as the excluded round because it is the round furthest from both lockdowns and before any substantial number of Covid cases and before the election begins in earnest.
+[Explain the identification and advantages of our approach]
+- compare *within* lockdowns, more severe vs less severe
+- before covid shows up in substantial numbers; identify effect of lockdown

 In addition to government-imposed lockdowns, individuals may be ill, decide to self-isolate, or take other steps to avoid contact with others if they perceive a high risk of contracting Covid-19, which may increase food insecurity.
 To capture the severity of the Covid situation, the
 $Cases$ variable measures the number of new Covid-19 cases per 100,000 persons in the 30 days before the household's survey date.
-The number of Covid cases comes from "Our World in Data."[^4]

 Although we do not include any household-level variables in the model, there are still three advantages to using a fixed effects model.